nlyu1/midas/agora/README.md

 ## Core Concepts

 **Publisher\<T>**: Creates a typed publisher for messages of _Agorable_ type `T`.
 Each publisher exposes three endpoints:
-- Service endpoint for typed binary messages
+- Binary endpoint for typed messages (via Postcard serialization, consumed by `Subscriber<T>`)
-- String endpoint for type-agnostic monitoring
+- String endpoint for type-agnostic monitoring (via `Display` trait, consumed by `OmniSubscriber`)
-- Ping endpoint for health checks and one-time queries
+- Ping endpoint for health checks and one-time current value queries

 **Subscriber\<T>**: Connects to publishers of the same type `T` for streaming typed messages.